 This is really what we need to know.
 People who think about suicide don’t commit suicide for a reason.
 And you bet I want to know that reason!
 When I ask this question, I find out the most fascinating things that all touch my heart.

 Their response says something about what is important to them.
 Important enough to live for.
 This is what I want to bring out in the open: his love and commitment to this priority.
 There’s a story about this important thing and I want to thicken it up and make it shine so he commits more fully to living.

 Maybe it is not wanting to leave his family.
 This is beautiful and noble.
 This tells me so much.
 I don’t invalidate this gorgeous love by telling him that he needs to want to live for himself.
 Or that he has to find out why he wants to die.
 I know why he wants to die.
 He doesn’t feel good.

 I want to know why he wants to live.
-I want to hear more about it and let his words and his care for that thing float around the room, come around him in a big hug and make him want to live even more!
-I want to be in awe of why he wants to live, so that awe is reflected back and he is in awe too.
+To hear more about it and let his words and his care for that thing float around the room, come around him in a big hug and make him want to live even more!
+I’m in awe of why he wants to live, so that awe is reflected back and he is in awe too.

 This will stop him faster than any safety contract that focused on disembodied, imposed skills.

 Love people up to you instead of worrying down to them.
 Jodi Aman